KacperOdzimek/SimpleGameEngine/Docs.md

 Once you have your .zip, move it to the `repo/core_game/include/lua_5_4_2` and unzip.
 After doing that pick `lua54.lib` and `lua54.dll` and move them to the `repo/core_game/libs` folder.

-## Building
+## Compiling
-Once you have all depedencies installed, open Vs folder an launch the solution.
+Once you have all dependencies installed, open Vs folder an launch the solution.
 Now we can finaly get to compiling the project.
 You can compile the engine in two configurations:
 - Debug, used for developing mods and the engine itself.
 In this configuration program does create a console window once launched.
 Also, it requires user to manually specify assets / mods paths in the ``debug config.h`` file rather than using paths relative to the .exe file like the release does.
-- Relase, as the name suggest, intended for shipping.
+- Relase, as the name implies, is intended for shipping.
 It does not create a console window once launched.
 Also it does contains (but not yet) a mod selection feature.

 ### Debug
 In order to build in debug you need to create a ``debug_config.h`` in the ``repo/core_game`` folder (the folder containing ``main.cpp`` file).